Updated: Apr 14

 Nine out of 10 adults in the world consume some form of caffeine on a daily basis.

 More than half of the US population drink coffee on a daily basis.
-The average consumption of about two cups per day.
+The average consumption is about two cups per day.

 I am on my third cup of coffee as I am writing this.